sljoyner3/DATA-441-Project-2/index.md

 gs_lowess.best_params_
 ```

-The gridsearch has highlighted the following parameter values as ideal: .
-Plugging these into the otherwise identical K-Fold cross validation as before now yields an improved MSE of , highlighting the usefulness of gridsearch in optimizing hyperparameters of model.
+The gridsearch has highlighted the following parameter values as ideal: f=1/2, iter=1, a=4.0.
+Plugging these into the otherwise identical K-Fold cross validation as before now yields an improved MSE of 140.4875, highlighting the usefulness of gridsearch in optimizing hyperparameters of model, although a downside of this function is that it is relatively slow and takes a significant amount of time to iterate through all possible sets of hyperparameters.

 #### Main Takeaways